kibook/s1kd-tools/tools/s1kd-fmgen/README.md

 ---------------

 This file specifies a list of info codes to associate with a particular type of front matter.

+Optionally, a path to an XSLT script can be given for each info code, which will be used to generate the front matter instead of the built-in XSLT.
+The path to an XSLT script will be interpreted relative to the location of the `.fmtypes` file (typically, the top directory of the CSDB).
+The -D option can be used to dump the built-in XSLT for a type of front matter as a starting point for a custom script.

 By default, the program will search for a file named `.fmtypes` in the current directory and parent directories, but any file can be specified using the -F option.

 Example of simple text format:

     001    TP
     009    TOC
     00S    LOEDM
-    00U    HIGH
+    00U    HIGH    fm/high.xsl

 Example of XML format: